 For most communities, a one-day event is not enough.
 Parents, children, teachers and elected officials all see the promise of healthier, happier students; quieter, cleaner and safer streets; and more connected neighborhoods.
-In the end, walk and bike to school events are about changing community culture.
-In the process, they build an environment that’s more inviting for every walker and bicyclist, young or old.
+In the end, walk and roll to school events are about changing community culture.
+In the process, they build an environment that’s more inviting for every walker and roller, young or old.

-Some events are already a strategic part of long-term efforts to promote safe walking and bicycling every day, called Safe Routes to School programs.
-If you’re looking to transition to ongoing activities, you’re in good company: more than half of walk and bike to school events are part of larger efforts toward walking and bicycling to school.
+Some events are already a strategic part of long-term efforts to promote safe walking and rolling every day, called Safe Routes to School programs.
+If you’re looking to transition to ongoing activities, you’re in good company: more than half of walk and bike to school events are part of larger efforts toward walking and rolling to school.

-Walking school buses, mileage tracking, bicycle trains and bicycle skills clinics, and are all ways to keep families excited about walking and rolling to school.
+Student education, walking school buses, bicycle trains and bicycle skills clinics, and mileage tracking are all ways to keep families excited about walking and rolling to school.
 Walk, Bike & Roll to School Days can also promote changes to the environment that create safer, more welcoming routes to walk or bike to school regularly.

 Walking school buses are a great way to offer children a supervised walk to school on a regular basis.